fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

     - **Description**
     - **Reference**
   * - **credential_issuer**
-    - It MUST be set with an HTTPS URL that uniquely identifies the PID/(Q)EAA Issuer.
-The Wallet uses this parameter value to obtain the PID/(Q)EAA Issuer's metadata.
+    - It MUST be set with an HTTPS URL that uniquely identifies the Credential Issuer.
+The Wallet uses this parameter value to obtain the Credential Issuer's metadata.
     - Section 4.1.1 of [`OpenID4VCI`_].
   * - **credential_configuration_ids**
-    - Array of Strings, each of them specifying a unique identifier of the Credential being described in the ``credential_configurations_supported`` map in the PID/(Q)EAA Issuer Metadata.
+    - Array of Strings, each of them specifying a unique identifier of the Credential being described in the ``credential_configurations_supported`` map in the Credential Issuer Metadata.
     - Section 4.1.1 of [`OpenID4VCI`_].
   * - **grants**
     - It MUST contain ``authorization_code`` object with the following parameters:

         - **issuer_state**: REQUIRED.
-Opaque string created by the PID/(Q)EAA Issuer used to bind the subsequent Authorization Request with the PID/(Q)EAA Issuer.
+Opaque string created by the Credential Issuer used to bind the subsequent Authorization Request with the Credential Issuer.
 The Wallet MUST include it in the subsequent Authorization Request.
-        - **authorization_server**: REQUIRED when the PID/(Q)EAA Issuer uses more than one authorization server in its Issuer Solution.
+        - **authorization_server**: REQUIRED when the Credential Issuer uses more than one authorization server in its Issuer Solution.
 String identifying the Authorization Server to use.
-The value MUST match with one of the values mapped in the ``authorization_servers`` array of the PID/(Q)EAA Issuer metadata.
+The value MUST match with one of the values mapped in the ``authorization_servers`` array of the Credential Issuer metadata.
 It MUST NOT be used if ``authorization_servers`` is absent or it has no multiple entries.
     - Section 4.1.1 of [`OpenID4VCI`_].